 - The reality, importance, and life-serving functions of the Moral and Spiritual Dimensions of Human Experience.

-And all these, this series – dedicated to laying out the major lines of the “integrative vision” that has been my life’s work – attempts to demonstrate in a manner consistent with the ways of understanding on which the secular worldview depends: applying reason to the evidence.
+This series – dedicated to laying out the major lines of the “integrative vision” that has been my life’s work – attempts to demonstrate those fundamental realities in a manner consistent with how the secular worldview believes in coming to the truth: by applying reason to the evidence.